Complete guide to formal emails with 10 examples

 Email in Response to a Job Posting

 Ever wonder what you should write in an email when you send a resume?
-The following formal email example can be used for sending a resume in response to a job posting.
+The following formal email writing example can be used for sending a resume in response to a job posting.

 Subject: Application for {Job Title} – {Your Name}